 Barbarella is another vegan restaurant and a cafe in Ljubljana, well known heaven for all vegan lovers around.
-Lucky for them, two years ago Barbarella decided to start making their own vegan donuts.
+Lucky for them, in 2017 Barbarella decided to start making their own vegan donuts.
 This healthier edition of traditional donut is made from organic spelt flour, rice milk, organic cane sugar, yeast and homemade apricot jam.
 They sell up to 70 donuts per day.
 We definitely wouldn’t say no to this special treat.
 Price: 2,60 eur.

 According to their marketing manager Ms Andreja Rus, hotel Union was one of the first hotels in Ljubljana that started to fry and sell donuts during the carnival time.
 The recipe has been secretly kept by their own bakers who plan to fry this year over 10.000 donuts, made of 100% natural ingredients and without any preservatives.
 For them, it is important to start baking early in the morning (at 4am) as the procedure is totally manual from the beginning till the end.
 A piece of Union’s fried deliciousness will cost you 1,5 eur.

-Do you have any other favorite Ljubljana donut location that we’ve missed?
+Do you have any other favorite Ljubljana donut location?
 Tell us in the comments below and don’t forget to enjoy the carnival season this year!
-If you want to know more about Slovenian traditions, you are very welcome to join our foodtour and get to know more about Slovenian traditional food and food in Ljubljana!
+If you want to know more about Slovenian traditions, you are very welcome to join our food tour and get to know more about Slovenian traditional food and food in Ljubljana, or get the Ljubljana foodie e-guide!
 Send us an inquiry here.
 See you soon!

 Thanks for reading!